 “Why, he’s off to Treatville, of course!”
 George replied as he gave chase.
 Frederick and Sophie ran after him.

 “Just follow the smell of baked apple pie,” George answered.
 As soon as he had said it, the sweet smell of fresh apples and thick crunchy pie crusts filled the air.

 “Look!
 Pink clouds,” Sophie shouted.
 George stopped running and took a bite from what seemed to be a floating cloud made of pink sticky fluff.
 The living room was filled with it.

 “Oh, that’s no cloud,” George said.
 “It’s fairy floss.
 That means the candy cane gate to Treatville is near!”
 He was right.
 Where once was a fireplace, a chocolate bridge appeared.
 And at the end of it, they could see a gate made of red, white, and green candy canes.

 Frederick, Sophie, and George ran through the gate and almost crashed into a gingerbread tree.
 “Watch it, you half-baked snickerdoodles!” the gingerbread tree grumbled.

 “Terribly sorry, Mr. Gingerbread Tree,” Frederick said.
 “You weren’t there a second ago!”

 The tree stared at Frederick and squinted its eyes.
 “Nonsense.
-I’ve been standing here since the last 250 eggnog dippings!”
+I’ve been standing here for at least 250 eggnog dippings!”

 George pulled Frederick away from the tree.
 “Sorry, Murray,” he said.
 “You look great.
 Would love to chittery-chat over a cup of cocoa, but I’m afraid we’re in a bit of a hurry.
 Have you maybe seen a rather tough cookie passing by?”